Five Tips for Experiential Marketing

 “One of the most fundamental concepts of experience marketing is that value does not only reside in the object of consumption (products and services), and in seeking out and processing information about such objects; value also lies in the experience of consumption.”

-That means, if you’re product is a cup of coffee, the average customer not only values the taste, smell and overall quality of your coffee, but also values the experience of purchasing that coffee.
+That means if your product is a cup of coffee, the average customer not only values the taste, smell and overall quality of your coffee but also values the experience of purchasing that coffee.
 That’s why walking into a Starbucks is inherently a more calming experience than walking into a more sterile environment like a Tim Horton’s.
 The experience is designed to be more calming and inviting with warm tones, forgiving lighting and signature Starbucks-style music.
 Watching and hearing the espresso machine hiss adds to the experience also.

-We’re sighting Starbucks as an example of how an atmosphere can affect a potential customer – because they create an atmosphere of a comfortable independent neighbourhood coffee shop, on purpose.
+We’re sighting Starbucks as an example of how an atmosphere can affect a potential customer – because they create an atmosphere of a comfortable independent neighborhood coffee shop, on purpose.

 Schmitt is also noted to say,